-Skin procedures are more than just surface level.
-Results depend on a variety of factors that extend far beyond skin type and one of those factors we don't often think about is our skin's color.
-During my first laser hair removal consultation, I was told I’d require additional treatments over a longer period of time due to my darker complexion.
+Skin treatments are more than just surface level.
+Results depend on a variety of factors that extend far beyond skin type and one of those factors we don't often think about is the skin's color.
+During my first laser hair removal consultation, I was told I would require additional treatments over a longer period of time due to my darker complexion.
 I was new to the world of cosmetic procedures and this was the first time I'd heard that my skin color could affect the outcome of my treatment.
 It turns out that our complexions play a significant role in the outcome of certain procedures, especially lasers.

-The issue with lasers and some other technologies in treating different skin colors, and the reason behind adverse outcomes on darker complexions, is the amount of energy absorbed by the skin – darker skin types absorb more energy and are thus prone to developing hyper pigmentation, irregular pigmentation, and hypo pigmentation, whereas lighter skin types don’t absorb energy and respond directly to the treatment.
+The issue with lasers and some other technologies when treating different skin colors, and the reason behind adverse outcomes on darker complexions, is the amount of energy absorbed by the skin.
+Darker skin types absorb more energy and are thus prone to developing hyperpigmentation, irregular pigmentation, and hypopigmentation.
+Lighter skin types, on the other hand, don’t absorb energy and respond directly to the treatment.

 For a long time the only options were a range of diode and alexandrite lasers, which still carry a risk of pigmentation changes.
-It’s only within the last ten years that traceless cosmetic treatments have become available for darker complexions.
-We now have the choice of lasers and micro-needling radio frequency devices that can be used on darker skin types, with little to no side effects.
+It’s only within the last 10 years that traceless cosmetic treatments have become available for darker complexions.
+We now have the choice of lasers and microneedling radiofrequency devices that can be used on darker skin types, with little to no side effects.

 But even with the increasing amount of available treatments, people with darker complexions still need to search out doctors who know how to accurately treat darker skin tones.
-Board-certified dermatologist Jason Emer MD, acknowledges some doctors don’t know how to successfully treat darker skin and aren't informed of the side effects certain cosmetic procedures have on dark skin types.
+Board certified dermatologist Jason Emer, MD, acknowledges that some doctors don’t know how to successfully treat darker skin and aren't informed of the side effects certain cosmetic procedures have on dark skin types.

 Some doctors also use IPL hair removal, which should be avoided when treating darker skin types, since it has a chance of developing both hypo and hyper pigmentation.
-Another laser that is damaging, and used regularly, is Fraxel.
-If used incorrectly, Fraxel can be extremely dangerous and cause rebound hyper pigmentation, burns and damage the overall skin texture.
+Another laser that is damaging, and used regularly, is Fraxel®.
+If used incorrectly, Fraxel can be extremely dangerous and cause rebound hyperpigmentation, burns, and damage to the overall skin texture.

 A signature treatment of Dr. Emer's, Enlighten is a face peel designed to treat darker skin types for pigmentation, dark spots, and pores.
-It contains retinol, hydroquinone, Kojic acid, Vitamin C, and liquorice root for anti-aging, skin brightening and lightening.
+It contains retinol, hydroquinone, kojic acid, vitamin C, and licorice root for anti-aging, skin brightening, and lightening.
 The peel can be done every month or two to brighten the skin tone without risk of damaging skin pigment, unlike other chemical peels.

-For advanced rejuvenation treatments, there are micro needling radio frequency treatments available that work from beneath the surface and act as an alternative to energy-based treatments.
+For those looking into advanced rejuvenation treatments, there are microneedling with radio frequency treatments available that work from beneath the surface and act as an alternative to energy-based treatments.
 Most of these devices use plated needles to penetrate the skin and deliver energy under the surface.
-These micro needling radio frequency treatments can be used for addressing pigmentation, acne scars and, treating fine wrinkles in darker skin types.
+These microneedling with radiofrequency treatments can be used for addressing pigmentation, acne scars, and for treating fine wrinkles in darker skin types.
 Stronger technologies can also help tighten the skin.

-Clear and Brilliant® is used to treat melasma, hyperpigmentation, burns, or to rectify the results of an improper procedure.
+Clear + Brilliant® is used to treat melasma, hyperpigmentation, burns, or to rectify the results of an improper procedure.
 The procedure uses a very low energy laser treatment that is safe for darker skin types when used over the course of several sittings.
-Clear and Brilliant is Dr. Emer’s go-to treatment for Melasma and acne, and for those who have sensitive skin or don’t want a lot of downtime.
+Clear + Brilliant® is Dr. Emer’s go-to treatment for melasma and acne, and for those who have sensitive skin or don’t want a lot of downtime.

 While there was a time where cosmetic procedures weren’t designed for darker skin types, we’ve thankfully reached a point where cosmetic treatments are accessible to all.
 So if you’ve ever doubted whether your darker complexion was the right type for a certain procedure, you can feel rest assured that it is now your skin’s time to shine.
 Just make sure to always consult with your practitioner first.